Festival of Freedom

 Little kids: Passover starts at sundown.
 If the sun sets at 8:00 pm tonight and right now it’s 6:00, how many hours until Passover starts?
 Bonus: If Passover ends 8 days from now, and today is April 1, what date is the last day?

 Big kids: During the Seder, adults sometimes hide the afikomen (piece of matzah), and dinner can’t finish until the kids find it.
 If the afikomen is hidden at 8:55 pm and it takes you all 7 minutes to find it, at what time can you finish dinner?
-Bonus: How many of you would you need to pile up to weigh at least as much as that 267-pound matzo ball?
+Bonus: The world’s largest ever matzo ball weighed 267 pounds.
+How many of you would you need to pile up to weigh at least as much?

 Answers: